Shantanu Biswas: Theater

 Biswas had an interest in drama and theatre from his young age.
 He got his start in theatre as an actor; later on, he began his career as an original playwright, director, and translating foreign plays into Bengali, most of which he also directed.
 In 1974, Biswas worked with the theatre group Gonayon and later with Angon in 1976.
 Kalo Golaper Desh is the first play written by him.
 Then he wrote Doptori Raj Dawptore and Nobojonmo.
 In 1982, he started his theatre group, Kal Purush Natto Shomproday.
-His prominent plays include Informer (1982), which was staged internationally and adapted by multiple other groups, as well as Julius Ceasar er Shesh Shaat Din (The Last Seven Days of Julius Caesar) in 1987.
+His prominent plays include Informer (1982), which was staged internationally and adapted by multiple other groups, as well as Julius Caesar er Shesh Shaat Din (The Last Seven Days of Julius Caesar) in 1987.

 Biswas translated several foreign plays into Bengali, such as Manush O Niyoti from the original play by George Bernard Shaw, Matri Chorit original play by Alan Ayckbourn, Prarthi translated from original play Applicant (1959) by Harold Pinter and Khola Hawa original play by N. F. Simpson.
 He was also the editor of a theatre magazine, Proscenium, since 1983.